-This proven model consistently results in increasing survival rates by more than 400 percent.
-Instead of dying needlessly when the cure is available, these children now have life, restoration and hope.
+This proven model consistently results in increasing survival rates by more than three fold.
+Instead of dying needlessly when the cure is available, these children now have hope, restoration and life.

 Modern cancer treatment should be accessible to all children, regardless of where they live.
 For this reason, Keira Grace Foundation directs its efforts to children diagnosed with cancer in developing countries where survival rates hover near 20 percent.
-In just a few short years, those rates can be raised to 80 percent.
+In just a few short years, those rates can be raised three fold.

 The partnership with the Dominican Republic was our first collaboration and began in 2005 with the birth of the Keira Grace Foundation.
 We based our model on St. Jude/s International Outreach model where we support the salaries of physicians, nurses, and other staff members so that personnel specifically trained in the care of children with cancer are available for more time than was possible with the salaries provided by the hospital where our program is located.